How Mitogen Works¶

 Generating A Synthetic mitogen Package¶

-Since the bootstrap consists of the mitogen.core
+Since the bootstrap consists of the mitogen.core source code, and

 this code is loaded by Python by way of its main script (__main__